PM520-Spring-2020/Week1--BearsGoingToBed/README.md

 Code to simulate the 538 question about bears going to bed This document simulates the 7 dwarves problem from 538.com.
 It is probably simplest to work from the Rmd file directly, rather than this readme.
-The Rmd file omits the descrtiption of the problem.
+The Rmd file omits the description of the problem and presents a partial solution.

 Set up some global variables